 - Where to go from here: this provides a way to contact the firm (e.g., contact form and phone number) as well as a clear way to navigate the website (e.g., menus, linked icons)

-(When you’re a LawLytics member, our attorney-friendly software makes navigation and user-friendly design easy.)
+(Our attorney-friendly law firm website platform makes navigation and user-friendly design easy.)